larpal/DSND_capstone/README.md

 - Combine data sources to provide information about the geographic distribution of Covid-19 cases
 - Present the information in a useful and pretty way.

+The metrics I focused on were:
+- Number of total cases over time on a country, state and district level
+- Number of daily cases and in particular how this changes over time
+- Number of cases per 100.000 inhabitants in a 7 day time window.
+This is currently one of the main metrics to decide about relaxing or tightening social distancing measures.

 My dashboard consists of four pages containing several different types of visualizations:
 - Country level information: